arik-so/bolts/bolt-simple-taproot.md

     - Before aggregating the two funding public keys, the keys MUST be sorted using the `KeySort` routine of `bip-musig2`.

-  - MUST use the exchanged `local_musig2_pubnonce` and `remote_musig2_pubnonce`
-    received from the remote party with the `NonceAgg` algorithm to derive the combined nonce
+  - MUST use the exchanged `signing_musig2_pubnonce` and `verification_musig2_pubnonce` received from the remote party with the `NonceAgg` algorithm to derive the combined nonce.
+    - Local commitment combined nonce: `NonceAgg(verificationNonce, signingNonce)`
+        - Where `verificationNonce` is the local party's and `signingNonce` is the remote party's.
+    - Remote Commitment combined nonce: `NonceAgg(signingNonce, verificationNonce)`
+        - Where `signingNonce` is the local party's and `verificationNonce` is the remote party's.

-  - the `signature` field MUST be a `musig2` partial signature using the aggregated key defined above, and the two public nonces exchanged in prior messages.
+  - the `signature` field MUST be a `musig2` partial signature using the aggregated key defined above (serialized according to the Partial Signature Encoding section), and the two public nonces exchanged in prior messages.

-  - MUST generate the attached `signature` using the combined `remote_musig2_pubnonce` it generated in the prior step.
+  - MUST generate the attached `signature` using the combined Remote commitment combined nonce it generated in the prior step.

 The recipient:
+  - MUST validate that the
-  - MUST validate the signature as a _partial_ signature based on the `PartialSigVerifyInternal` (using the combined nonce for the remote party's commitment) algorithm of `bip-musig2`:
+  - MUST validate the signature as a _partial_ signature based on the `PartialSigVerifyInternal` (using the verification nonce of the local party) algorithm of `bip-musig2`:

     - if the partial signature is invalid, MUST fail the channel